sakaiproject/sakai/reference/library/src/morpheus-master/README.md

 We have uploaded a icons version compiled by:

-`mvn clean install -Pcompile-skin -Dsakai.skin.target=morpheus-default-icons -Dsakai.skin.customization.file=./src/morpheus-master/sass/examples/_customization_example_withicons.scss`
+`mvn clean install -Pcompile-skin -Dsakai.skin.target=morpheus-default-noicons -Dsakai.skin.customization.file=./src/morpheus-master/sass/examples/_customization_example_withouticons.scss`

 Feel free to repeat this commands to generate as many skins as you want.